 Smart people in Hollywood seek writers, producers, and directors who have a proven knack for being right more often than wrong.
 Because that’s the best you can hope for.

 The same is true for anything designed to entertain, educate, delight, motivate, or move people.
 The best you can hope for is to take your best guess and do your best work.

-This is how online content marketing works, too.
+This is how content marketing works, too.

 Welcome to the media business.

 That’s not to say people won’t have opinions about the viability of your ideas.

 Oh boy, will they ever have opinions.
 Everyone has those, right?